aemami1/home/content/authors/admin/_index.md

 email:
 ---

 I'm an Assistant Professor in the Department of Computer Science at Emory University.
-My research focuses on natural language processing and machine learning, with a particular emphasis on evaluating and interpreting large language models.
+My research focuses on natural language processing and machine learning, with an interest in evaluating and interpreting large language models.
 I investigate how these models reason, generalize, and reflect patterns in language and society, across both predictable and surprising behaviors.

 <!-- My goal is to ensure AI technologies are developed and deployed in ways that are ethical, inclusive, and serve the public good. -->